fonic/ipfilter/README.md

 ```
 # ./ipfilter.sh
 ```
 As simple as that.
-For running via cron, you might want to add `--notify`.
+For running via cron, you might want to add option `--notify`.
 Run `./ipfilter.sh --help` to display usage information.